Does bleach really kill weeds?

 How effective is it?

-Bleach will kill most small weeds.
-It won't work against larger or invasive weeds like Ivy, Brambles or Knotweed.
+Bleach will not work against larger or invasive weeds like Ivy, Brambles or Knotweed.

 Do you recommend it's use?